gersonjferreira/Computational-Physics-Class-Notes/docs/python/matplotlib.rst

             :width: 75%
             :align: center

-    .. tab:: The new commands
+    .. tab:: About the code

         - **np.linspace(x0, xf, xpts)** creates an array of *xpts* from x0 to xf.